ankitpokhrel/jira-cli/README.md

 This tool mostly focuses on issue search and navigation at the moment.
 However, it also includes features like issue creation, updating a ticket status, and so on.

+#### Note
+The tool:
+- Doesn't yet support pagination and returns 100 records by default.
+- Only returns 25 recent sprints.
+- Is only tested with the latest Jira cloud.

 ## Installation
 Install the runnable binary to your `$GOPATH/bin`.